jakolandio3/angular-messenger-app/README.md

 3. **Auth.js**
    1. **Login** - A function that looks at the request object(email and password) and compares it to the user database sending back a user object if the user exists and credentials are correct, if incorrect or user does not exist it sends back a valid:false.
+   2. **Logout** - A function that checks passed in UUID and un-validates user.
+   3. **Update** - A Function that looks at the request object, checks for a valid match in the database and updated fields accordingly.
+   4. **CreateUser** - A function that looks at the request object and checks to see if the username has been registered on the database, if it has not the function creates a new User class instance (UUID is assured to be new each time) and pushes it to the database, returning the object in the response.

 ### Routes (Express)